 LOCKERS - Lockers are assigned to students in grades six, seven and eight grades for use during the school year.
 They are the property of the school and are to be kept neat and orderly.
 Lockers must not be defaced with writing, stickers or any marking.
-Students will be provided one sturdy lock and should not give their locker combination to anyone; locker combinations will be kept in student Aeries account.
+Students will be provided one school-issued lock and should not give their locker combination to anyone; locker combinations will be kept in student Aeries account.
+Students are responsible to keep the school-issued lock on their locker, and will be responsible for the \$10 cost to replace missing school-issued locks.
 Valuables should not be stored in lockers overnight.
-Kent Middle

-School is not responsible for any items missing from lockers.
-Lockers must be opened upon request of a teacher, custodian, aide, secretary or principal and the contents reviewed by the principal or his/her/their designee.
+Kent Middle School is not responsible for any items missing from lockers.
+Lockers must be opened upon request of a teacher, custodian, aide, secretary or principal and the contents reviewed by the principal or their designee.
 6th, 7th, and 8th graders are responsible for bringing one sturdy lock for their PE lockers.

-LOCKER RULES FOR USE
+LOCKER RULES FOR USE -

-- 1. All backpacks and their contents need to go into a locker at all times during the school day, with the exception of rolling backpacks, which will be emptied and placed under the locker bank. - 2.
-Sports equipment bags and skateboards may be stored under the locker bank nothing can be stored in the office! - 3.
-All musical instruments need to be delivered and dropped off in room 26 between 8:20 and 8:30. - 4.
-Rules for school materials: - Students should take everything they need for their first two periods at the start of the day - At recess, students need to switch their materials for classes between recess and lunch - At the lunch bell, students need to drop off all their materials at their locker before going to the eating or playing area - At the end of lunch, students need to collect their materials for the afternoon - 5.
+- 1. All backpacks and their contents need to go into a locker at all times during the school day, with the exception of rolling backpacks, which should be placed under the locker bank. - 2.
+Sports equipment bags and skateboards may be stored under the locker bank no items can be stored in the office. - 3.
+All musical instruments need to be delivered and dropped off in room 26 between 8:20 and 8:30AM. - 4.
+Rules for school materials: - Students should take everything they need for their first two periods at the start of the day - At recess, students need to switch their materials for classes between recess and lunch - At the lunch bell, students need to drop off all their materials at their locker before going to the eating or playing - At the end of lunch, students need to collect their materials for the afternoon - 5.
 Backpacks are not allowed to be used during the day. - 6.
 Cell phones, smart watches or electronic devices must be stored in a locked locker. - 7.
 Lunches should be stored in the locker as well. - 8.
-Detention may be issued for repeat offenders.
+Lockers must be kept locked at all times.